EthanSchoonbee/GamesGlobalServerlessFunctions/README.md

   <img src="assets/GITHUB_DEPLOYMENT_13.jpg" />
 </p>

 #### You need to create a variable called '*AWS_REGION* ' which will hold your selected region for AWS.
-I use '*us-east-1* ' as my defualt.
+I use '*us-east-1* ' as my default.
 #### If you are unsure you can use the same region as me.
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_14.jpg" />
 </p>

 #### Add variables called '*READER_ECR_REPO* ' & '*WRITER_ECR_REPO* ' that will hold the names of your ECR repositories for the reader and writer lambda functions.
-#### You can name these anything as long as there are no other repositories with the same name in the ECR of your chosen region.
+#### You can name anything as long as there are no other repositories with the same name in the ECR of your chosen region.
 <p align="center">
   <img src="assets/GITHUB_DEPLOYMENT_15.jpg" />
 </p>